MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section2-step1-3.png)

-With the **MixedRealityToolkit** object still selected, in the Inspector window, attach supporting scripts by clicking on the **Add component** button and type in "AR Anchor Manager" then select the script.
+With the **MixedRealityToolkit** object still selected, in the Inspector window, attach supporting scripts by clicking on the **AddComponent** button and type in **AR Anchor Manager** then select the script.

-Adding "AR Reference Point Manager" script will automatically add "AR session origin" along with it in the the Inspector window.
+Adding **AR Reference Point Manager** script will automatically add **AR session origin** along with it in the the Inspector window.
 After adding the supporting scripts, the Inspector window should look like this.

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section2-step1-4.png)